Exponential mixing of frame flows for convex cocompact hyperbolic manifolds: Introduction

 \subsection{Acknowledgements}

 First and foremost, Winter would like to thank Ralf Spatzier, without whom this paper could in no way have been completed.
 He was a large part of the development of the underlying ideas, provided very extensive technical help, and was a source of encouragement and good humor throughout.
 Winter is also particularly grateful to Mark Pollicott both for several useful conversations and for his patience during them.
+Sarkar and Winter also thank others for technical advice and helpful conversations, amongst them Hee Oh, Michael Magee, Ilya Gekhtman, and Wenyu Pan.
+We are extremely thankful to Hee Oh for her patient and careful reading of the manuscript.
+Her suggestions have improved the quality of our exposition.